bokeh/bokeh/sphinx/source/docs/user_guide/jupyter.rst

 To display Bokeh plots inline in a classic Jupyter notebook, use the
 |output_notebook| function from |bokeh.io| instead of (or in addition to)
-the |output_file| function we have seen previously.
+the |output_file| function.
 No other modifications are required.
-When |show| is called, the plot will be displayed inline in the next notebook output cell.
-You can see a Jupyter screenshot below:
+When you call |show|, the plot will display inline in the next notebook output cell.
+See a screenshot of Jupyter below:

 .. image:: /_images/notebook_inline.png
     :scale: 50 %
     :align: center

-Multiple plots can be displayed in a single notebook output cell by calling
+To have a single notebook output cell display multiple plots, call |show|
-|show| multiple times in the input cell.
-The plots will be displayed in order.
+multiple times in the input cell.
+The plots will display in order.

 .. image:: /_images/notebook_inline_multiple.png
     :scale: 50 %